• Home

 • Tweet

-Monday – Spaghetti with Red Sauce, Broccoli Salad (inspired by the local deli), Gluten Free French Bread (wish me luck!)
+Monday – Spaghetti with Red Sauce, Nutty Broccoli Salad (inspired by the local deli), Gluten Free Breadsticks with Dipping Sauce (wish me luck!)

-Tuesday – Tacos, Refried Beans, and Spanish Rice
+Tuesday – Tacos, Refried Beans, and Spanish Mexican Fried Rice

 Wednesday – Use leftover taco meat and cheese to make Taco Salad

-Thursday – Use leftover taco meat, spaghetti sauce, black beans, and Spanish rice to make a variation of Miracle Leftover Chili, Garden Salad, and Gluten Free Corn Bread
+Thursday – Use leftover taco meat, spaghetti sauce, black beans, and Mexican Fried Rice to make a variation of Miracle Leftover Chili, Garden Salad, and Gluten Free Corn Bread

 Friday – Eating at a Home School Party